 I hereby auth orize to release

-, [name of individual who holds th e information]
+· [name of individual who hold ls the information]

-HIV-related information, as defined in Conn
+confidential HIV-related information, as defined in C Connecticut General Statute §19a-581,

+concerning to the following personnel:

-0 [name of protected individual]
+8 [name of protected individual 77

+[ 1

 1. School Nurse

 2. School Administrator(s)

 a

 b

+.

 3. Student's Teacher(s)

+3. • •

 a

 b

 4. Paraprofessional(s)

-5. Director of Pupil Personnel Services
+4. 5.
+Director of Pupil Personnel Services

-6. Other(s)
+5. 6.
+Other(s)

+0. · ·

-0. a
+a

 b

 This authoris zation shall be valid for:

+Tills autilott. zation shan be valid for.

 1. The student's stay at School

-2. The current school year
+2. The student's stay at The current school year School

 3. Other (specify period)

+3. Other (specify period)

-I provide thi s information based on my responsibility to
+I provide thi s information based on my responsibilit ty to consent for the health care of

+i provide un .
+I understand that such information shall be

-held confide ntial by the persons authorized here to rece ive such information except as otherwise
+held confide ntial by the persons authorized here to receive such information, except as otherwise

-provided by ive such information, except us offici wise
+provided by receive such information, except as otherwise

+provided by iaw.

 Name

 Relationship to Student

-Date

 Date